Term Work, Tests, and Final Exams

 A Faculty final examination counting for between one-third and two-thirds of the final mark must be held in each 100-level course, unless exemption has been granted by the Faculty of Arts & Science.
 In 200-, 300- and 400-level courses, the Departments will decide whether or not an examination is appropriate.
 Courses at the 200-level will normally have a final examination.
 The ratio of term work to examination will be the same for all sections of multi-section courses that have final examinations.
 The relative value of each part of a written examination must be indicated on the question paper.

 Final examinations are held at the end of each term.
 Students taking courses during the day may be required to write evening examinations, and students taking evening courses may be required to write examinations during the day.
 Examinations may be held on Saturdays or Sundays.
 Students who make personal commitments during the examination period do so at their own risk.
-No special consideration is given and no special arrangements are made in the event of conflicts resulting from personal commitments.
+No special consideration is given and no special arrangements are made in the event of conflicts resulting from personal commitments such as travel arrangements.

 Students who are unable to write their examinations due to illness, etc., should contact their College Registrar (see Petitions for Deferred Examinations).